-If you’re looking to get out and experience fall in Colorado, and you’re not up for a hike, there are plenty of scenic drives where you can see the beautiful colors without breaking a sweat.
-Here are five drives to check out
+Fall in Colorado is one of the beautiful seasons to explore the state.
+If you want to get out and experience Colorado’s colors and are not up for a hike, there are plenty of scenic drives where you can see the beautiful fall foliage without breaking a sweat.
+Here are five drives to check out.

 Peak To Peak Highway